gostevedore/stevedore/ROADMAP.md

 # ROADMAP

+## v0.12.0
+- [ ] credentials from env-vars
+- [ ] apply levenshtein distances on image name to identify which image the user want to build

 ## v0.11.0
 - [ ] fix: promote images with subnamespaces fails example myregistry/mynamesapce/grafana/tempo:1.0.0
 - [ ] fix: wildcard images could not use {{ .Name }} on images definition